Find Affordable College Courses

 Read More…

-University of Southern California did quite well in this year’s ranking of the most popular places for journalism students to get a bachelor’s degree.
-It came in at #8 on the list.
-USC is a fairly large private not-for-profit school located in the large city of Los Angeles.
+University of Southern California came in at #8 in this year’s edition of the Most Popular Journalism Bachelor’s Degree Schools in the Far Western US Region ranking.
+USC is a very large private not-for-profit school located in the large city of Los Angeles.

 Women make up 70% of the journalism majors at the school.